sicilian food: cheap, easy and delicious

 Traditional Sicilian Foods

 Typical Sicilian food varies depending on which part of the island you are in.
-Many foods are common throughout Sicily, but with local variations.
+Many foods are also common throughout Sicily, but with local variations.

 Arabic influences can be seen in 'arancini'.
 These fried rice balls contain minced meat, peas, and mozzarella.
 Usually.
 There are many different versions.
 Also for vegetarians.